Father and Son Day: Inspiring open dialogue in men’s health

 Funds raised through the campaign will go towards supporting the breadth of psychological support services at The Royal Marsden delivered by Clinical Psychologists, Nurse Counsellors, Oncology Psychotherapists and Family Specialists.

 Dr Justin Grayer, Consultant Clinical Psychologist and Clinical Lead for the Adult Psychological Support Service at The Royal Marsden said: “Looking after the mental health of our patients alongside their physical health as they go through cancer treatment is vitally important.
 Our team offers one-to-one support to patients, as well as accommodating sessions for patients’ families.
-Charity funding helps to make this service available for our patients, so we are hugely grateful to Father and Son Day, Ralph Lauren and Selfridges for their support this year."
+Charity funding helps to make this service available for our patients, so we are hugely grateful to Father and Son Day and Ralph Lauren for their continued support this year."

 "I’d like to help anyone else who might be suffering in silence"